ELISA: Competitive

 Some competitive ELISA kits include enzyme-linked antigen rather than enzyme-linked antibody.
 The labeled antigen competes for primary antibody binding sites with the sample antigen (unlabeled).
 The less antigen in the sample, the more labeled antigen is retained in the well and the stronger the signal.

 Commonly, the antigen is not first positioned in the well.

 For the detection of HIV antibodies, the wells of microtiter plate are coated with the HIV antigen.
 Two specific antibodies are used, one conjugated with enzyme and the other present in serum (if serum is positive for the antibody).
 Cumulative competition occurs between the two antibodies for the same antigen, causing a stronger signal to be seen.
 Sera to be tested are added to these wells and incubated at 37 °C, and then washed.
 If antibodies are present, the antigen-antibody reaction occurs.
 No antigen is left for the enzyme-labelled specific HIV antibodies.
 These antibodies remain free upon addition and are washed off during washing.
 Substrate is added, but there is no enzyme to act on it, so a positive result shows no color change.

-Reverse ELISA (Indirect ELISA)
+Indirect

-A fourth ELISA test does not use the traditional wells.
-This test leaves the antigens suspended in the test fluid.
+A fourth ELISA test does not use the traditional wells, rather leaves the antigens suspended in the test fluid.